AmoDinho/formulaone-graphql-client/README.md

 ```

-Then you need to install the modules:
+Then you need to install the dependancies:

 ```
 $ yarn install